A Spring Holiday Activity Idea – Making Dinosaur Chocolate Nests

 Here’s a simple and fun recipe aimed at young dinosaur fans, a recipe to make dinosaur chocolate nests.
-This is a great activity for the Easter holidays.
+This is a great activity for the Easter or spring holidays.

 Dinosaur Chocolate Nests – What you Need

 Ingredients – (makes a batch of about 8 to 10 dinosaur nests)

 - Plain or Milk cooking Chocolate 225 grammes (8oz)

 - Packet of Breakfast Cereal Cornflakes or Shredded Wheat variety